 Lou Hoover (1874-1944) was an American first lady (1929-1933) and the wife of Herbert Hoover, the 31st president of the United States.
 As a child, Lou developed an interest in nature and the outdoors, a passion she would follow to Stanford University, where she became one of the first women in America to earn a degree in geology and met her future husband.
 The Hoovers traveled the world as Herbert built a successful career in the mining industry, before moving into politics.
 Lou Hoover kept up an active public role throughout her life; supporting European relief efforts during World War I, serving as the national president of the Girl Scouts and becoming the first first lady to deliver her own radio broadcasts.
-She earned the respect of many when she boldly invited the wife of the nation’s only black Congressman to a White House reception, but also received harsh criticism for her lavish entertaining style, which many considered inapproproate in the midst of the Depression.
+She earned the respect of many when she boldly invited the wife of the nation’s only black Congressman to a White House reception but also received harsh criticism for her lavish entertaining style, which many considered inappropriate in the midst of the Depression.

 Although Lou Henry’s love of the outdoors made her pursuit of a geology degree seem obvious in hindsight, she was uncertain of her professional prospects as a teenager.
 She obtained her teaching degree from the San Jose Normal School in 1893 and worked as a substitute teacher and bank clerk afterward.
 Her life changed course when she attended a lecture by Stanford University geology professor John Casper Branner, who inspired her to enroll at the school in 1894.
 Hoover became the first woman in America to earn a degree in geology.
 Although she never earned employment in the field, she put her geology (and language) training to use years later by helping Hoover translate the seminal 16th-century mining manual De Re Metallica from Latin to English.